• Home

 Leaving it dry in the middle of the drought would have been a disaster for the wildlife that have come to depend on that water.
 Your donations and auction bids allowed CRF to purchase a new pump.
 Directors Don Copeland and John McGray, with CDFW Habitat Assistant Joe Lambirth, installed the pump, filled the tank, and got water flowing into the trough again.

 Sam Schley, with Santa Barbara Boy Scout Troop 26, completed his Eagle Scout project by designing, constructing, and fund raising for a wildlife guzzler on the Chimineas Ranch.
-A guzzler is a water catchment system that collects rainfall, directs it into a storage tank, and then meters the water out into a trough so water is available to wildlife throughout the year.
-He requested and received funding from the Chimineas Ranch Foundation, Santa Barbara County Fish and Wildlife Committee, and San Luis Obispo County Fish and Game Fines Committee.
+A guzzler collects rainfall, directs it into a storage tank, and meters the water out into a trough so water is available to wildlife year round.
+He requested funding from the Chimineas Ranch Foundation, Santa Barbara County Fish and Wildlife Committee, and San Luis Obispo County Fish and Game Fines Committee.
 CDFW provided the tank and trough.

 Sam let a group of Boy Scouts and family members in the construction work.
 CDFW staff Joe Lambirth and Warden Kevin Hare provided expertise and encouragement.
 After working onsite two weekends in January the project is complete, the wildlife have another source of water on the ranch, and Sam completed the fieldwork required to become an Eagle Scout.
 Congratulations Sam!